 Work Process Flow

 Lean construction aims to create a continuous, uninterrupted workflow to provide the project with reliable and predictable metrics.
 Communication between trades is essential to achieving a continuous flow of work processes.

 Pull Planning and Scheduling

 Contractors work closely with one another and communicate where they are in accordance with the schedule in order to make changes to allow continuous flow to be maintained.

 By delivering materials pre-cut and ready for installation, the occurrence of idle time is minimized while also contributing to safety due to the reduced need for equipment on-site.

 Consistent Innovation and Improvement

 Teams should be consistently identifying and researching methods to perfect processes and reduce waste.
 When new opportunities for waste reduction are presented, they should be acted upon and integrated into future processes.

-OCP Contractors implores lean construction processes on all job sites in order to maintain a safe, productive environment.
-By integrating technologies and methods such as BIM, Total Station, panelization, and IPD, OCP is consistently innovating to provide clients with a quality end project.
-Furthermore, practices such as “everything on wheels”, “nothing hits the floor”, and cordless equipment ensure that tradespeople to do not have wasted movement on the job and are fully equipped to perform at a high level.
+Furthermore, practices such as "everything on wheels," "nothing hits the floor," and cordless equipment ensures that tradespeople do not have wasted movement on the job and are fully equipped to perform at a high level.